gvwilson/sdxjs/CONTRIBUTING.md

 1. We indent our JavaScript in two-space increments and do not use semi-colons to help make things fit the width of the page in the print edition.

+## Exercises

+1. Create a sub-directory for each, e.g., `style-checker/some-question`.

+1. Add a file in that sub-directory called `problem.md` and another called `solution.md`.
+    Do *not* put the exercise title in either file.

+1. Put any files needed for the exercise in the same sub-directory, and include the sub-directory name when including them in the Markdown.

+1. Add a key `exercises` to the YAML for the chapter with sub-keys `slug` and `title`.
+    The slug must match the sub-directory name (e.g., `some-question`);
+    the title will be used as a level-3 heading in the chapter and in the solutions.

 ## Tasks and Tools

 1. NPM doesn't allow us to document our tasks or make them depend on one another,